 There, it’s official.
 I gave you 10 good ones.
 I’m sure some of my Riff Relevant comrades are struggling to narrow their list down to 500.
 I have enjoyed the hell out of writing for this site over the last few months, and 2018 looks just as promising.
 Harm’s Way, Phil Anselmo & the Illegals, and Watain all have new music coming out soon.

 (Editor’s Note: Below is a summary… go read yourselves a book.)

 “Cape May, New Jersey is best known for its scenic beach sunsets and picturesque Victorian architecture.
 When the small, sleepy town is rocked by a ritualistic suicide that unlocks the presence of an advanced and ancient evil, no one is prepared to combat it.
-The bizarre sequence of events trigger a hysteria of media involvement, thirsty for a story and eager to instigate a dramatic showdown.
+The bizarre sequence of events triggers a hysteria of media involvement, thirsty for a story, and eager to instigate a dramatic showdown.
 No holds are barred in this epic deconstruction of modern societal norms. ” – High Nineties, Brian Halsey

 Many thanks to Halsey for sharing his favorites for the year, as well for all his contributions to Riff Relevant. – Leanne